Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/stepbar.md

 ---
 layout: docs
-title: Stepbar
+title: Stepped process
-description: Step process bar used for multiple steps forms process
+description: Stepped process bar used for multiple steps forms process
 group: components
 toc: true
 ---

-## Default stepbar
+## How to use

 Use a `nav` element with `.o-stepbar` class, containing an ordered list `<ol>`  with `.stepbar-item` class on list items.

 Be careful to choose short labels when using multiple steps process, otherwise label will be cut to preserve inline layout.
 More information can be carried on the `title` attribute of the `.stepbar-link`.

 Use `.current` class to define current step, alongwith with `aria-current="step"`.

+## Example

 {% capture example %}
 <nav role="navigation" class="o-stepbar" aria-label="Checkout process">